-Semifinals: Number 1 play number 4, and number 2 play number 3.
+When semifinals will be played: number 1 play number 4, and number 2 play number 3 in the semifinals.
 The two winners play the final, the two defeated teams play the bronze match.
 The best ranked teams from the preliminary round play as home team.

 The team winning the final becomes the champions.